-Join Matt Piper for an in-depth discussion in this video Using the included REX loop library, part of Up and Running with Reason 7.
+Join Matt Piper for an in-depth discussion in this video Using the included REX loop library, part of Learning Reason 7.

 …One of the very quickest ways to make some music with Reason is using the Dr. Octo…Rex loop player with the included music and drum loops that come with Reason.…So I'm going to create, using the Create menu, a Dr. Octo Rex loop player.…And then, I'm going to do that one more time.…So I've got two of em now.
 And, I want to name…them something other than Dr. Octo Rex, so I don't get confused.…So, I'm going to name the first one Drums.…

 So, this will show the name Drums here in the rack,…and when I click F5 you can see that it says Drums.…In the mixer as well.…However, in the sequencer it still says, Dr. Octo Rex.…I presume that is so, I know what kind of device that is, but I…want to change that as well, so I will…name it on this little strip of tape, drums.…And now, if you look down here, it says drums in the sequencer.…And, I'm going to change this one to bass, if I…drag this up a bit now we've got drums and bass.…

 So, these already have a loop pre loaded in them, actually, several loops.…And I'll let you hear what…

 - Creating drum beats with Redrum and the Kong Drum Designer